 We can’t get enough of Debbie’s Donegal yarns, which are produced using traditional techniques in Donegal in North West Ireland.
 Since the 1800s, Donegal has built a reputation for its rich history of spinning, weaving, and knitting, and of course, the production of the beautiful thread that holds all of these crafts together: yarn.

-The yarn produced in this magical countryside is infamous among knitters for its uniquely speckled and colourful tweed finish, and cosy warm feel.
+The yarn produced in this magical countryside is infamous among knitters for its uniquely speckled and colorful tweed finish, and cozy warm feel.
 That’s why Debbie added some extra special yarns to her range that ooze heritage, quality and beauty.

 Love the look of the yarns?
 You’re going to adore the patterns!